econnet/econ/econ.rst

 Money *cannot* be used to change ownership of the `LE <#d4>`__.
 Bonds don't change ownership.
 The profit through ownership is higher than the interest on bonds.
-Also, the interest on bonds can be considered in the product price.
+The interest on bonds can be considered in the product price.

 .. _`d3`: